shancs09/bowmen-watsonx/Orchestrate/Readme.md

     - Update OpenPages
       - CE Code

+Deploy all the above Applications and Functions.
 Verify that these application are running fine by calling their API endpoints.
 Make a note of the endpoints.
 These will be required to be used in OpenAPI specification files.

+Note: watsonx.ai API calls take more than 30 seconds many a times.
+Due to this, there is timeout on watsonx Orchestrate side.
+To overcome this issue, skills are made async.
+So these endpoint behave in a asyncrounous way, meaning as soon as a request is received an immediate response is send that the request is received and parallelly the time consuming task is executed.
+When the time consuming task completes execution, the response is then send back to watsonx Orchestrate using a callback Url that watsonx Orchestrate sends to the API endpoint in the original request.

 ## Steps to deploy skills in wxO